egoist/poi/README.md

 ## Philosophy

-Install once and build everywhere.
+**Install once and build everywhere.**

-`vbuild` is a opinionated but configurable build tool with lots of goodies included, it's inspired by [create-react-app](https://github.com/facebookincubator/create-react-app) and [xo](https://github.com/sindresorhus/xo).
+`vbuild` is an opinionated but configurable build tool with lots of goodies included, it's inspired by [create-react-app](https://github.com/facebookincubator/create-react-app) and [xo](https://github.com/sindresorhus/xo).
 No webpack config and other tooling config to manage.
 It just works!

 - [Getting Started](https://vbuild.js.org/docs/getting-started.html) - How to start developing an app **in seconds**
 - [User Guide](https://vbuild.js.org/docs) - The vbuild handbook